Your Guide To Designing, Making & Selling Laser Cut Products

 Initiate User Testing

-Getting these pre-orders are gold!
-Not only do these orders confirm that our design is great and we have buyers that are ready now, but they also give us confidence moving forward.
-Because we have a good indication that we’re on the right track, we reduce the chance of wasting any time or money on a product that doesn’t appeal to buyers.
+Getting pre-orders are gold!
+Not only do these orders confirm that your design is great and you have buyers that are ready now, but they also give you confidence moving forward.
+Because you have a good indication that you’re on the right track, you reduce the chance of wasting any time or money on a product that doesn’t appeal to buyers.

 So now that the product design is 100% finalized, it’s time to think about how to package it.